jessemcg/gemma2-legal-summarization/README.md

 Note: You can add the gguf formatted model later

-### Download Gemma-2 GGUF Model
+### Download Gemma-2 Ataraxy GGUF Model

-Download the Gemma-2 27b GGUF model [here](https://huggingface.co/bartowski/gemma-2-27b-it-GGUF).
-You want this one:

-    gemma-2-27b-it-Q4_K_L.gguf
+My new favorite model is [Gemma-2-Ataraxy-9b-GGUF](https://huggingface.co/bartowski/Gemma-2-Ataraxy-9B-GGUF).
+It was created by merging two fine tuned gemma-2 models, one based on a dataset of high quality writing.
+For summarization, this seems to work better than the regular Gemma-2 27b, with way less resources needed.
+I recommend this 6-quant version:

+    Gemma-2-Ataraxy-9B-Q6_K.gguf

 Save it to this directory:

     $HOME/llama.cpp/models

-Note: This four-quant version is not the absolute best, but it fits comfortably on a 3090 or 4090 GPU and is still very good.

 ### md-to-pdf